tjanczuk/edge/README.md

 Hosting .NET OWIN applications in node.js
 ====

+Owin allows you to host .NET code in a node.js application.
+It allows you to:
-Owin allows you to implement express.js handlers and connect middleware for node.js application using .NET 4.5.
+* implement express.js handlers and connect middleware for node.js application using .NET 4.5,
+* implement CPU-bound computations in .NET and run them in-process with node.js application without blocking the event loop,
+* use C# and .NET instead of writing native node.js extensions in C/C++ and Win32 to access Windows specific functionality from a node.js application.

 Owin is a native node.js module for Windows.
 It hosts [OWIN](http://owin.org/) handlers written in .NET 4.5 (think C#) in a node.js application.
 Owin allows integration of .NET code into express.js applications by providing a connect wrapper around OWIN .NET handlers.
+Owin also provides an easy way to run CPU bound computations implemented in .NET without blocking the node.js event loop.

-Read more about the background of the project [here](http://tomasz.janczuk.org/2013/02/hosting-net-code-in-nodejs-applications.html).
+Read more about the background and motivations of the project [here](http://tomasz.janczuk.org/2013/02/hosting-net-code-in-nodejs-applications.html).

 ## What you need